Earthweek

 Earthweek—A Diary of the Planet is a weekly syndicated newspaper column created by Steve Newman.
 It reports on events in Earth's natural history.

-Typical content
+Content

 Earthweek provides a weekly overview of headline events affecting the planet—cyclones, floods, brushfires, oil spills and climate change.
-Other stories are a bit more unusual—monkey attacks, snake infestations and a bounty of phenomena as diverse as nature itself.
+Other stories are a bit more unusual—monkey attacks, snake infestations and other phenomena as diverse as nature itself.

 Earthweek initially focused mainly on breaking weather news stories, along with a complement of items about volcanic eruptions, El Niño outbreaks and unusual animal stories.
 That focus has widened in recent years to be more inclusive of global warming issues and how wildlife is reacting to the changing climate.

 Format

 The feature was the first fully paginated newspaper column to be distributed with placed graphics, thanks to the growing popularity of the Macintosh computer platform in newspaper graphics departments during the late 1980s.

 Due to the slow modem speeds common in 1988, early versions of Earthweek were limited to low-resolution graphics.
 Subscribing newspapers maintained a library of individual icons and the base map, which were used by the "wire frame" of the Pagemaker document distributed to them each week.
 Earthweek is now created in QuarkXPress with Adobe Illustrator graphics, and is delivered as a complete, integrated package.

 A PDF version of the feature may be downloaded by readers in markets where Earthweek is not published.